 Tabasco 40,000 – 50,000 SHU

 Tabasco peppers are mostly grown in Central America, Mexico, South America, and the gulf coast states of the US.
-These are similar to Cayenne peppers in flavor and heat.
+These are similar to Cayenne peppers in appearance and heat but very different in their flavors.

 Cayenne 30,000 – 50,000 SHU